aadritraj/vmware-cds-fetcher/README.md

 # vmware cds fetcher

+This project is licensed under the MIT license, however as it uses Broadcom's CDS, the usage of this script may be subject to Broadcom's Terms of Service and Licensing Agreements.

 really lazy script to get the latest version of workstation because broadcom made it really annoying to download